ikonomov/DiabloX/README.md

       * Nightmare difficulty: 10 [20]
       * Hell difficulty: 20 [30]
    * Regenerate 1% (Sorcerer +0.01% per level) of max mana per second.
-   * Sorcerer receives the same 25% mana cost reduction (doens't extend below the minimum) as Rogue for all spells.
+   * Sorcerer receives the same 25% mana cost reduction (doesn't extend below the minimum) as Rogue for all spells.
    * +50% strength modifier to damage formula when using two-handed melee weapons.
    * Block bonus:
       * Warrior: 10 [30]